ENAC Research

 Missions and objectives

-To meet the important challenges of air transport, the ENAC conducts research and development according to the following objectives:
+In order to meet the important challenges of air transport, the ENAC conducts research and development:

 To develop a world-class research center that works hand in hand with the DGAC - the French Civil Aviation Authority - to face the scientific and technical challenges at the heart of the new generation of Air Transport Systems